Emerging Issues in Technology and the Law: A View from the Bench and Hot Topics in Patents, Antitrust and the Life Sciences

 Circuit Judge at United States Court of Appeals for the Federal Circuit

-Judge Sharon Prost was appointed to the United States Court of Appeals for the Federal Circuit in 2001 and served as Chief Circuit Judge from 2014 to 2021.
-She has a diverse background in both the legislative and executive branches of the U.S. government.
+Appointed by President George W. Bush in 2001, Judge Sharon Prost serves on the United States Court of Appeals for the Federal Circuit.
+She has a background in both legislative and executive branches, including roles in the Senate Judiciary Committee.

 Hon.
 Susan Y. Illston